 A Better Way

-Trauma recovery is enhanced when we work with the unconscious mind to change the way the trauma has affected the neurology, and when we simultaneously and intentionally work on personal growth.
+Trauma recovery is enhanced when we work with the unconscious mind to change the way the trauma has affected the neurology, and when we simultaneously and intentionally generate personal growth.

 The Power of the Unconscious Mind